-I was born in northern Sweden into a big family, a creative family.
-Drawing and singing were the most fun.
+I was born in northern Sweden into a big, creative family.
+Drawing while singing (loudly) was my jam.

-After high school, I moved to Umeå, studied English, moved to Stockholm, worked, decided to study graphic design in Washington, DC where my boyfriend lived.
+After high school, I moved to Umeå, studied English (I love language), then moved to Stockholm, worked, then decided to study graphic design in Washington, DC, where my boyfriend lived.

-I attended the rigorous graphic design program at the Corcoran School of the Arts and Design at the George Washington University (known as the Corcoran College of Art and Design when I started; we were purchased by GW later on).
+I attended the rigorous, fun, exhausting, rewarding, amazing graphic design program at the Corcoran School of the Arts and Design at the George Washington University (known as the Corcoran College of Art and Design when I started; we were purchased by GW later on).

-I have also gotten married, finally gotten my first tattoo, and added a dog into my household.
+I have also gotten married, planted my first tattoo on my body, and brought a dog into my household.

 Find my CV here.